elibroftw/blog.elijahlopez.ca/content/posts/university/bu-493-behavioural-finance.md

 Testable cases: Enronn (2), seagram, risk profiling, Shattered Sears

+Marshmallow study: children taking one marshmallow now or waiting five minutes to get two.
+Study flawed because it only focused on stanford kids (affluence) and wasn't transferable when looking at kids who are less affluent.
+Ability to postpone gratification at an early age led to more successful life.

+James Flynn effect: IQ scores been rising without known effect.

 ## Chapter 1 Expected Utility Theory

 We seek to maximize our consumption utility.
 Imperfect measurements.
 Tradeoff is cost ($ and time).
 Rational.
 Self-aware.